Assassination of Indira Gandhi: Aftermath

 Over the next four days, 8,000 Sikhs were killed in retaliatory violence.
+Other sources record 16,000 deaths of Sikhs.

 The Justice Thakkar Commission of Inquiry, headed by Justice Manharlal Pranlal Thakkar, set up to probe Gandhi's assassination, recommended a separate probe for the conspiracy angle behind the assassination.
 The Thakkar Report stated that the "needle of suspicion" pointed at R. K. Dhawan for complicity in the conspiracy.

-Satwant Singh and alleged conspirator Kehar Singh were sentenced to death.
+Satwant Singh and co-conspirator Kehar Singh were sentenced to death.
 Both were executed on 6 January 1989.

 A Punjabi movie titled Kaum De Heere (Gems of the Community) highlighting the roles/lives of the two guards that assassinated Indira Gandhi was set to be released on 22 August 2014, but was banned by the Indian government for five years.